-For those of you who still haven’t rushed out to get a greeting card, FranNet is here to remind you that Sunday is Mother’s Day.
+For those of you who still haven’t rushed out to get a greeting card, FranNet is here to remind you that Mother’s Day is fast approaching.
 Personally, we think it’s deserving to say that every day should be Mother’s Day.
 But, here’s a brief history lesson on how our country came to dedicate this tradition.
 According to the website History.com:

 The American incarnation of Mother’s Day was created by Anna Jarvis in 1908.
 By 1912 many states, towns and churches had adopted Mother’s Day as an annual holiday, and Jarvis had established the Mother’s Day International Association to help promote her cause.
 Her persistence paid off in 1914 when President Woodrow Wilson signed a measure officially establishing the second Sunday in May as Mother’s Day.

 It’s worth a footnote to say that Anna Jarvis eventually became disillusioned with all the commercialism which rose up to surround Mother’s Day.
 So, maybe don’t rush out and get that card and flowers after all?
 In searching for a way to tie Mother’s Day into what we do, we thought we’d list a few advantages in what franchising can do for the Moms out there.

 A common refrain we hear during our consultation sessions with prospective franchisees is how they have a desire to do business on their own terms.
 The biggest factor is time.
 If you’re working a steady 9-to-5 job, as we all know, your 40 hours a week represents a tremendous block of your schedule.
 If you’re a mom, it means separation from your children and family.
 We hear a lot of budding entrepreneurs speculate on how they’ll be able to free up their scheduling once in charge of a business of their own.